xrazis/haris.razis.com/content/posts/cappadocia.md

 attr="If ever in the area, definitely consider Araf for your stay." align=center link="/blog/cappadocia/20241016_133220.webp" target="_blank" >}}

-Turkey and Palestine have a deep-rooted shared history, the former being the top provider of humanitarian aid to Gaza.
+Turkey and Palestine have a deep-rooted shared history, the former also the top provider of humanitarian aid to Gaza.
 During our stay at Konya, we saw many joint flags decorating public spaces.

 {{< figure src="/blog/cappadocia/20241016_164711.webp"